SSWConsulting/SSW.Rules.Content/rules/generate-ai-images/rule.md

 :::

+### DreamStudio
-**DreamStudio** is made by StabilityAI and is used, like DALLE2, on a web interface.
+DreamStudio is made by StabilityAI and is used, like DALLE2, on a web interface.
 It is based on the Stable Diffusion process of image generation.
 You can use it here: [DreamStudio](https://beta.dreamstudio.ai/dream)

 * Has a free trial